-We do not favor this interpretation on the present record, and particularly in view of what appears to be a close association between Alexion and the authors of Tacken.
+We do not find this interpretation of Tacken persuasive on the present record, and particularly in view of what appears to be a close association between Alexion and the authors of Tacken.
 See Ex.
 1008, 1278 (footnote).
 Specifically, Tacken discloses that the lectin-specific antibody research was supported by "funding from Alexion Pharmaceuticals" to the lead author, and that three of the paper's other authors were "employed by Alexion Pharmaceuticals, whose potential product was studied in the present work."
 Id. at 1278.
 Notably, one of the Tacken authors, Russell P. Rother, is also an author of Thomas, published some nine years earlier.
 See Ex.
 1010, 1389.

-On the present record, we find it unlikely that the Mr. Rother (a named inventor of the '504 patent) and the other Tacken authors were mistaken in referring to eculizumab as having an IgG2/IgG4 constant region.

-We find more plausible that Tacken cites to Thomas as describing eculizumab's C5-specific CDRs, and refers to Mueller 1997 for the IgG2/IgG4 heavy chain sequence common to both eculizumab and the antilectin antibody under development.
+On the present record, we find it unlikely that Mr. Rother (a named inventor of the '189 patent) and the other Tacken authors were mistaken in referring to eculizumab as having an IgG2/IgG4 constant region.
+We find more plausible that Tacken cites to Thomas as describing eculizumab's C5-specific CDRs, and refers to Mueller 1997 for the IgG2/IgG4 heavy chain sequence common to both eculizumab and the anti-lectin antibody under development.
 We also find it plausible that other documents Patent Owner points to as citing to Thomas also do so in reference to the C5-specific variable domain, rather than to the constant region or other non-antigen binding features of the molecule.
-See Prelim.
+See, e.g., Prelim.
 Resp.
-13; Pet.
-72-73; Ex.
-1036, 6-8.
+13 (timeline); Pet.
+67-68.
 We invite the parties to further address this issue at trial.

-Finally, we note Patent Owner's argument that Petitioner ignores "the complexity and unpredictability of designing monoclonal antibodies for human clinical therapy," and, in particular, the "substantial risks and unpredictability associated with changing the constant region isotype of a known antibody."
+We also note Patent Owner's argument that Petitioner ignores "the complexity and unpredictability of designing monoclonal antibodies for human clinical therapy," and, in particular, the "substantial risks and unpredictability associated with changing the constant region isotype of a known antibody."
 Prelim.
 Resp.
-46-49 (capitalization normalized).
+44-47 (capitalization normalized).
 While these factors may have relevance to the design of new monoclonal therapies, we do not find them relevant here.
-The thrust of Petitioner's argument appears not to entail creating a new antibody, but in how one of ordinary skill in the art would have been motivated to reconstruct the amino acid sequence eculizumab, an existing antibody, which, as evidenced by Bell (see Section I.F.3, above), was already shown to be safe and effective for the treatment of PNH.
+The thrust of Petitioner's argument appears not to entail creating a new antibody, but in how one of ordinary skill in the art would have been motivated to reconstruct the amino acid sequence of eculizumab, an existing antibody, which, as evidenced by Bell and others (see, e.g., Section I.F.3, above), was already shown to be safe and effective for the treatment of PNH.
 As such, Patent Owner's arguments regarding the risks of modifying the 5G1.1 antibody constant region to arrive at eculizumab are not pertinent to our analysis.

-In light of the above, and on the record before us, Petitioner has shown sufficiently that, under Ground 2, one of ordinary skill in the art would have been motivated with a reasonable expectation of success, to recreate eculizumab by replacing the CDR3 region of Bowdish's "5G1.1+peptide antibody" with Evans's CDR3 sequence to arrive at Bowdish's "parental 5G1.1," having the sequences set forth in claim 1.
+In light of the above, and on the record before us, Petitioner has shown sufficiently that, under Ground 1, one of ordinary skill in the art would have been motivated with a reasonable expectation of success, to recreate eculizumab by replacing the CDR3 region of Bowdish's "5G1.1+peptide antibody" with Evans's CDR3 sequence to arrive at Bowdish's "parental 5G1.1," having the sequences set forth in claim 1.
 See Ex.
-1004, ¶¶ 191-193.
-And in light of Bell's disclosure that pharmaceutical formulations containing this antibody are particularly useful in reducing the symptoms of PNH (see, e.g., Section I.F.3, above), Petitioner has shown sufficiently that one of ordinary skill in the art would have been motivated to practice the method of claim 1 with a reasonable expectation of success.
+1004 ¶¶ 191-193.
+And, in light of Bell's disclosure that pharmaceutical formulations containing this antibody are particularly useful in reducing the symptoms of PNH (see, e.g., Section I.F.3, above), Petitioner has shown sufficiently that one of ordinary skill in the art would have been motivated to administer a pharmaceutical composition of eculizumab for the treatment of PNH with a reasonable expectation of success.